USGS-CMG/stglib/doc/aqd.rst

 After getting the code, make sure you change ``sys.path`` or ``sys.path.append`` lines point to the equivalent place on the local system.

-**NOTE: this code works with up- or down-looking Aquadopp data collected in 'beam', 'XYZ' or 'earth'.
+**NOTE: this code works with up- or down-looking Aquadopp data collected in 'beam', 'XYZ' or 'earth'.  <br>
 It doesn't work on HR AQD yet.**

 Data will generally be processed using a series of run scripts that use command line arguments.
 For AQD current's it's a 2 step process.